 Why Remove TFA?

 Trifluoroacetic acid (TFA) is commonly used to release synthesized peptides from solid-phase resins.
 TFA or acetate is also used during the reversed-phase HPLC purification of peptides.
-The acids at low concentration are helpful for peptide solubility and HPLC separation.
-However the residual TFA or fluoride is toxic and undesirable in peptides intended for preclinical and clinical studies.
+The acids at low concentrations are helpful for peptide solubility and HPLC separation.
+However, the residual TFA or fluoride is toxic and undesirable in peptides intended for preclinical and clinical studies.
 Free TFA can generally be removed after lyophilization for an extended time.
-But the TFA salts with the peptide or with other buffer ions are difficult to completely remove.
+However, the TFA salts with the peptide or other buffer ions are difficult to remove completely.

 Peptides are usually delivered as TFA salts.
-If residual TFA would be problematic for your experiment, we recommend other salt forms such as acetate or hydrochloride.
-However, these salt forms are usually 20–30% more expensive than regular TFA salt forms because of the peptide loss that occurs during the salt conversion and the increased amount of raw materials required.
+If residual TFA would be problematic for your experiment, we recommend other salt forms, such as acetate, lactate, or hydrochloride.
+However, these salt forms are usually 20–30% more expensive than regular TFA salt forms because of the peptide loss during the salt conversion and the increased amount of raw materials required.

-TFA can be very problematic; therefore, we can either remove the TFA salts or avoid them altogether.
+TFA can be very problematic; therefore, we can either remove or avoid the TFA salts altogether.

 TFA and HCl are both strong acids that will protonate any amino group.
-They can be removed by performing anion exchange on the same reversed phase HPLC on which the peptide was purified.
+They can be removed by performing anion exchange on the same reversed-phase HPLC on which the peptide was purified.
 LifeTein uses a special reverse phase C-18 material that provides good separation without TFA.
-The peptide is loaded on the column, washed with sufficient acetic acid buffer, and then eluted it using an aqueous acetic acid/acetonitrile gradient.
+The peptide is loaded on the column, washed with sufficient acetic acid buffer, and then eluted using an aqueous acetic acid/acetonitrile gradient.
 After freeze drying, the counterion TFA will be exchanged.
-The technique relies on the hydrophobicity of the peptide, and a very hydrophilic peptide will require a proper anion exchange resin.
+The technique relies on the peptide's hydrophobicity, and a very hydrophilic peptide will require a proper anion exchange resin.

-The most adapted method is to replace TFA counterions by an stronger acid such as hydrochloric acid (HCl).
+The most adapted method is replacing TFA counterions with stronger acid such as hydrochloric acid (HCl).

-How to remove TFA from synthetic peptides using HCl?
+How do you remove TFA from synthetic peptides using HCl?